 All this is intriguing for two reasons.
-First, because there is a call for a change in the way one should measure social innovations that extends beyond profit.
-Secondly, because this knowledge regime also actively produces an understanding of non-profit organisations as needing to become more like for-profit corporations.
+First, there is a call for a change in the way one should measure social innovations that extends beyond profit.
+Secondly, this knowledge regime also actively produces an understanding of non-profit organizations as needing to become more like for-profit corporations.
 Numbers play an important role here, but in different ways.
-For-profit organisations should be measured outside of the logic of capital, with numbers other than profit, in their ‘effects on society’ On the other hand, non-profit organisations should become more like for-profit organisations, introduced to a capitalist logic by strenghtening their business acumen and more traditional business models.
-Using a technology of numbers, this knowledge regime attempts to blur the lines between the two while grooming them in ways that “financiers will want and be able to finance social enterprises” (Regeringen, 2018, p.10).
+For-profit organizations should be measured outside of the logic of capital, with numbers other than profit, in their ‘effects on society’ On the other hand, non-profit organizations should become more like for-profit organizations, introduced to a capitalist logic by strengthening their business acumen and more traditional business models.
+Using a technology of numbers, this knowledge regime attempts to blur the lines between the two while grooming them so that ‘financiers will want and be able to finance social enterprises’ (Regeringen, 2018, p.10).
 In other words, make them intelligible and more attractive purchases or investments.

 The fifth and final area of proposition in the Strategy is the development of knowledge and venues.
-The Strategy states that: “the development of social enterprises is partly hampered by a lack of effective knowledge dispersion, best practices and venues for learning” (Regeringen, 2018, p.10).
+The Strategy states that: ‘the development of social enterprises is partly hampered by a lack of effective knowledge dispersion, best practices and venues for learning’ (Regeringen, 2018, p.10).
 The lack of an effective dispersion of knowledge is articulated as hindering the development of social enterprises.
 This brings about the need for venues where actors and potential actors in social enterprises can meet and collaborate.
-In order to achieve this, the government intends to “foster a national structure for knowledge dispersion about social innovation and social enterprises” and to “foster venues for social enterprises, their clients and financiers” (Regeringen, 2018, p.10).
+In order to achieve this, the government intends to ‘foster a national structure for knowledge dispersion about social innovation and social enterprises’ and to ‘foster venues for social enterprises, their clients and financiers’ (Regeringen, 2018, p.10).
 Once again, the lack of knowledge about and support for social innovation is highlighted, but this time the problem is represented to be about the dispersion of the new knowledge about social innovation.
 The clients and financiers of social innovation and social enterprises need more knowledge and venues where they can meet, which further strengthens the analytical point that the underlying assumptions centre around the apparent need to establish the field of social innovation as intelligible within a capitalist discourse of numbers, measurement and value creation.

-In sum, the propositions in the Strategy represents the problem to be that social enterprises do not function properly in a capitalist marketplace and that social innovations are not intelligible in capitalist terms.
+In sum, the propositions in the Strategy represent the problem to be that social enterprises do not function properly in a capitalist marketplace and that social innovations are not intelligible in capitalist terms.
 The problem is further represented as a lack of knowledge and that the public sector is not buying enough services from business.

 Social innovation and gender-equality projects

-If societal challenges are treated with consistent vagueness in the Strategy, the issue of gender equality has a more central role in the articulations of the Swedish innovation agency, Vinnova.
-In its calls for funding for social innovation projects, Vinnova states that “gender equality and equality, beyond being goals in themselves, are powerful tools to achieve all of the goals of Agenda 2030” (Vinnova, 2020, call 1).
+If societal challenges are treated with consistent vagueness in the Strategy, the issue of gender equality has a more central role in the articulations of Vinnova.
+In its calls for funding for social innovation projects, Vinnova states that ‘gender equality and equality, beyond being goals in themselves, are powerful tools to achieve all of the goals of Agenda 2030’ (Vinnova, 2020, call 1).
 Gender equality is hence articulated as a key determinant of all the societal challenges stated in Agenda 2030, which indicates huge significance.
-Exactly how gender equality has such significance is not explained, so precisely what problems are being addressed here, and how social innovation may solve them, remain vague despite being given a significant and powerful meaning.
+Exactly how gender equality has such significance is not explained, so precisely what problems are being addressed here, and how social innovation may solve them, remains vague despite being given a significant and powerful meaning.

 Turning instead to those instances where gender equality is explicitly mentioned, it becomes evident that this is a requirement for project funding.
 The ability to contribute to gender equality is therefore evaluated in the application process (Vinnova 2020, call 1).
 Vinnova articulates this requirement by stating that: